pawanreddy429/GPT-RAG/docs/GH-SETUP.md

 Next, you will create an `azd` environment per target environment alongside a pipeline definition.
 In this guide, pipeline definitions are created with `azd pipeline config`.
 Read more about azd pipeline config [here](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/configure-devops-pipeline?tabs=azdo).
 View the CLI documentation [here](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/reference#azd-pipeline-config).

-For each below environment, when running `azd pipeline config` for each environment, choose **GitHub** as the provider, choose your target Azure subscription, and Azure location.
-When prompted to commit and push your local changes to start the configured CI pipeline, say 'N'.
+For each below environment, when running `azd pipeline config` for each environment, choose your target Azure subscription and Azure location.
+When prompted to commit and push your local changes to start the configured CI pipeline, enter 'N'.

+> [!CAUTION]
+> If you choose 'Y' to commit and push your local changes, the pipeline will be triggered, and you may not have the necessary environments or variables set up yet, causing the pipeline to fail.
+The remaining setup steps must be completed before the pipeline will run successfully.

 Login to Azure: